// Writing a Quine the "Dumb Way"

 }

-// The annoying thing is that the C++ standard library doesn't provide split and hex decode functions.
+// The troublesome part is that the C++ standard library does not provide split and hexadecimal decoding functions.

-// I'm too lazy to write them myself, so I'll just let AI generate them:
+// I'm too lazy to write them myself, so I'll just have AI generate them:

 void split(std::string input, std::string &first, std::string &second) {